toylim/paperwork/openpaperwork-core/doc/logs.rst

     format = str:[%(levelname)-6s] [%(name)-30s] %(message)s

 It monitors the configuration.
-So to change its settings, you can just update the configuration using the plugin `openpaperwork_core.config_file`.
+So to change its settings, you can just update the configuration using the plugin `openpaperwork_core.config`.

 ----